trmnl-core/services/slack/web/README.md

 # Slack Service

-This is the Slack service
+This is the Slack service (currently just redirect)

 Generated with